xianlinbox/daily_practise/system-design/RAG.md

 | Temporal context     | Include timestamps if it affects answer relevance |
 | Duplicate content    | Hash + deduplication pipeline                     |

-### Step 2: Split the data into chunks
+### Step 2: Break the raw data into meaningful chunks

-Prepare the raw context data: Split the context data into chunks, Chunk strategy Transform the chunk data to vector represntation.
-Embeding model
+After raw data loaded, it need to break into small chunks.
+In this step, we need to think what is the best chunk strategy for this application:

+1. what is the best chunk size?
+(100 words, 1000 words?)
+2. Semantic Boundaries: sentenced based or paragraphn based?
+3. Use Overlap to preserve context (eg:sliding window)
+4. Attach metadat to each trunk to support filter retrieval

+### Step 3: Create vector representation of chunks for embedding

+After the chunks of raw data created, it need to transform to vector format. then it can be used to calculate similarity or relevance easily.
+In this step, the things need to take care are:

+1. Model choice: choose the state-of-the-art embedding models which matches your domain
+2. Keep embedding model versioning for consistency and reprocessing
+3. Avoid embedding sensitive/PII data without encryption or masking.

+Reminder: It's best to test several models with your real context + questions before finalizing your choice.

+### Step 4: Choose the right vector store for embedding saving and efficient retrieval

+The embeding creted, it need to saved into storage for futue use.
+Vector store is

+### Step 5:

-2. Vector Store
+5. Vector Store

-3. Retrieval
+6. Retrieval

-4. Filtering and Reranking
+7. Filtering and Reranking

-5. Prompt Augmentation
+8. Prompt Augmentation

-6. Generatoon
+9. Generatoon

 ## The tools in Databricks support RAG